Teacher Anita Thompson is ruthless when it comes to inducing her 10th graders to read.

 "No, I'm sorry," she tells her students at the end of the brief free-reading period that opens each of her writing classes at Temple City High School.
 "We can't read anymore.
 We've got more important things to do."

-A 24-year classroom veteran, and a parent, Thompson has discovered that nothing more effectively motivates teen-agers to do something than being told not to do it.
+A 24-year classroom veteran, as well as a parent, Thompson has discovered that nothing more effectively motivates teen-agers to do something than being told not to do it.
 All's fair in love and reading, she believes.

-Thompson was one of 700 English and language arts teachers who attended the California Literature Project Conference held recently in Long Beach.
+Thompson was one of 700 English and language arts teachers who attended the California Literature Project Conference held Wednesday through Friday in Long Beach.
 Sponsored primarily by the California Department of Education and UCLA, the conference brought together teachers from throughout the state to consider ways to make literature meaningful to students.

-Establishing classroom libraries is one effective technique, teachers said.
+Establishing classroom libraries is one effective technique, the teachers said.

-Thompson's 10th-graders have access to a crate with 80 books, mostly "easy reads" but also some challenging titles by essayist Lewis Thomas, Argentine novelist Jorge Luis Borges and others.
+Thompson's 10th graders have access to a red plastic crate filled with 80 books, mostly "easy reads" but also some challenging titles by essayist Lewis Thomas, Argentine novelist Jorge Luis Borges and others.
+The crate is a step up from Thompson's original book container--"just an old, discarded box covered with paper, the kind of thing teachers are famous for," she said.

 Thompson finds that even before students finish their personal selections, they start reserving books that their classmates like.
 Classroom best-sellers include Douglas Adams' comic science-fiction novel "The Hitchhiker's Guide to the Galaxy" and its sequels.

-Marilyn Whirry, who teaches writing and literature at Mira Costa High School in Manhattan Beach, also has a classroom library--400 titles ranging from John F. Kennedy's "Profiles in Courage" to the work of Russian novelist Ivan Turgenev.
+Dr. Marilyn Whirry, who teaches writing and literature at Mira Costa High School in Manhattan Beach, also has a classroom library--400 titles ranging from John F. Kennedy's nonfiction "Profiles in Courage" to the work of Russian novelist Ivan Turgenev, most of them bought secondhand.

-Whirry encourages her juniors and seniors to read anything on the classroom bookshelves that intrigues them.
+In addition to required reading, Whirry encourages her juniors and seniors to take home and read anything on the classroom bookshelves that intrigues them.

-Afterward, she sits down with each student and discusses the book, sometimes over a sandwich, an experience some students report that they have never had before.
+Afterward, she sits down with each student and discusses his or her book, sometimes over a sandwich, an experience some students report they have never had before.

 Certain literary themes have time-tested appeal for teen-agers, the educators said.